potterjane/peace-of-mind/README.md

 ### Future Features

-- Videos to work as background feature for mobile devices
+- Videos to work as background feature for mobile devices without creating clutter on the page
 - Have a pause button so that users can resume the audio from where they paused the audio
 - Background videos that fully cover screen sizes that are larger than 1920px in width and 1080px in height
 - Have EmailJS subscription that gives the developer the ability to receive files from users who fill in the form via Contact page